 Root Canal Therapy

-In severe cases, formation of an abscess and swelling can occur, causing extreme discomfort.
-Your dentist may put you on a prescription of antibiotics prior to doing the Root Canal in order to allow for proper freezing of the area.
+In severe cases, formation of an abscess and swelling can occur, causing mild or extreme discomfort.
+We may put you on a prescription of antibiotics prior to doing the Root Canal in order to allow for proper freezing of the area.
 This is a temporary solution only and if the procedure is not completed the symptoms are likely to return.
+If left unattended for too long the tooth may need to be extracted and a tooth replacement considered to prevent other consequences to the neighboring teeth.
+A root canal allows us to eliminate pain and save your tooth.

 So happy with the level of service we received yesterday.
 Everyone was super nice and communicated clearly with what was being done and what needed to be done.
 They were also flexible, working with what appointment days and times best suited our hectic schedule.
 We are so grateful!